 Luther College is currently enrolled in the Dell University program.
 Faculty, staff, and students can get good academic pricing on Dell PCs, TVs, and printers at http://dell.luther.edu, or find more deals in the Dell Education Purchase Program and view the Dell promotional flyer.

-As LIS collects used equipment that is done serving its purpose at Luther, it is sold on an online auction.
-LIS sells used computer equipment each week until its supply is depleted.
-Bidding begins when an item is posted and ends when the designated time expires.
-The bidding may last from 3-7 days.
+As ITS collects used equipment that is done serving its purpose at Luther, it is sold online.
+ITS sells used computer equipment until its supply is depleted.
 Purchased items are paid for and picked up in Preus Library 221 and a disclaimer is signed at that time.
 Personal checks and cash are accepted; credit cards are not.
-For more information, or to see a list of items up for sale this week, visit https://www.luther.edu/helpdesk/lisauction/.
+For more information, or to see a list of items up for sale this week, visit https://www.luther.edu/helpdesk/usedequipment.

 Individuals can recycle their computer equipment through options such as the Reconnect program which is through participating Goodwill donation centers.
-For more information on Sustainability efforts within LIS, visit https://www.luther.edu/lis/about/sustainability/.
+For more information on Sustainability efforts within ITS, visit https://www.luther.edu/its/about/sustainability/.

 Due to the constant threats of viruses and malware, all computers that access the Luther network must have an anti-virus software installed with up-to-date definitions.
 Sophos is installed by default on Luther-owned workstations.

 Faculty, staff, and students are required to acquire and install an anti-virus for their personally-owned computers.
 For your convenience, we have provided a list of anti-virus recommendations at https://www.luther.edu/helpdesk/antivirus/

 Contact the Technology Help Desk at [email protected] or extension 1000 with questions.